rust-lang/rust-wiki-backup/Note-getting-started-developing-Rust.md

 Rust will download a git submodule for LLVM during the build and compile it, so no need to do download LLVM and build it yourself.

-**Use the command `mingw-get upgrade "gcc<4.6"` to ensure that GCC is upgraded to the latest version BELOW 4.6.**

 Once installed, we tend to work inside the MSYS shell.

-(OPTIONAL - if not using MinGW base install, which includes Git) For Git, we recommend [MsysGit](http://msysgit.github.com/) and if you use that you will want to put the git binary path *after* the MinGW path.
+(OPTIONAL - if not using MinGW base install, which includes Git) --

+For Git, we recommend [MsysGit](http://msysgit.github.com/) and if you use that you will want to put the git binary path *after* the MinGW path.
 So add a line like the following to your `.bashrc`:

     export PATH=$PATH:/c/Program\ Files/Git/bin